-LOWEST FLOOR.
-The lowest floor of the lowest enclosed area of a building or structure (including basement), but excluding any unfinished or flood-resistant enclosure, other than a basement, usable solely for vehicle parking, building access or limited storage provided that such enclosure is not built so as to render the structure in violation of the non-elevation requirements of the Florida Building Code or ASCE 24.
+LOWEST ADJACENT GRADE.
+The lowest elevation, after the completion of construction, of the ground, building access or limited storage provided that such enclosure is not built so as to render the structure in violation of the non-elevation requirements of the Florida Building Code or ASCE 24.
 [Also defined in FBC, B, Section 202.].